 Definitely when I sold my artwork for first book cover, and when I signed a contract with Trevillion Images UK and a few more agencies later!

-Also when coming up with ideas, what are your methods?
+When coming up with ideas, what are your methods?
 Do you ever sketch out photos before creating them?
-Perhaps write out notes, daydreaming?!
+Perhaps write out notes, daydreaming?